biswassandip/IA_Team_Project/readme.md

 ```

 - Make sure the code is placed in the environment (ex; aVirtualEnvName) directory.
 - Install the dependencies.
-All the dependencies can be found in the project as <a href="msc_ia_bot/requirements.txt">Github: requirements.txt</a>.
+All the dependencies can be found in the project as <a href="requirements.txt">Github: requirements.txt</a>.
 Make sure your virtual environment has been activated.

 ```bash
 pip install -r requirements.txt